What Is Tinnitus?

 Ménière's Disease vs Isolated Tinnitus

-Otosclerosis is a disease of the temporal bone that causes ankylosis of the stapes footplate, resulting in progressive conductive hearing loss in young adults (especially women).
-Tinnitus is frequent, generally of low intensity.
+Otosclerosis is a temporal bone disease that causes ankylosis of the stapes footplate, resulting in progressive conductive hearing loss in young adults (especially women).
+Tinnitus is frequent and generally low-intensity.
 Tympanometry shows a type As curve (reduced compliance) and audiometry shows the Carhart notch at 2000 Hz.
-Temporal bone CT may show the otospongiotic halo.
-Treatment is surgical (stapedectomy/stapedotomy), with excellent results for hearing loss and frequent improvement of tinnitus.
+Temporal bone CT may show an otospongiotic halo.
+Treatment is surgical (stapedectomy/stapedotomy), with excellent results for hearing loss and frequent improvement in tinnitus.

 Vestibular Schwannoma: Red Flag for Unilateral Tinnitus

-Vestibular schwannoma (acoustic neuroma) is a benign tumor of the vestibulocochlear nerve that can cause progressive unilateral tinnitus, unilateral sensorineural hearing loss, and, in larger cases, vertigo and facial paralysis.
-Any persistent unilateral tinnitus associated with asymmetric hearing loss requires investigation with posterior fossa MRI with contrast to exclude this tumor.
-Screening with MRI is cost-effective when there is unilateral tinnitus with asymmetric hearing loss, even without other neurologic symptoms.
+Vestibular schwannoma (acoustic neuroma) is a benign tumor of the vestibulocochlear nerve that can cause progressive unilateral tinnitus, unilateral sensorineural hearing loss, and — in larger cases — vertigo and facial paralysis.
+Any persistent unilateral tinnitus associated with asymmetric hearing loss requires posterior fossa MRI with contrast to exclude this tumor.
+MRI screening is cost-effective when unilateral tinnitus presents with asymmetric hearing loss, even without other neurologic symptoms.

-Pulsatile tinnitus — which beats in synchrony with the cardiac pulse — is a special category that requires priority vascular investigation.
+Pulsatile tinnitus — which beats in sync with the cardiac pulse — is a special category requiring priority vascular investigation.
 Causes include idiopathic intracranial hypertension (pseudotumor cerebri), carotid artery stenosis, dural arteriovenous fistula, glomus tumor (paraganglioma), and severe anemia.
 Head and neck CT angiography or MR angiography is indicated in this scenario.
-Carotid Doppler evaluates stenoses that can cause pulsatile turbulence transmitted to the ear.
+Carotid Doppler evaluates stenoses that can transmit pulsatile turbulence to the ear.

 TMJ Dysfunction and Somatosensory Tinnitus

 The relationship between temporomandibular joint (TMJ) dysfunction and tinnitus is well established and has an anatomic basis: somatosensory afferents from the trigeminal nerve and cervical spine converge with auditory pathways at the dorsal cochlear nucleus.
-Up to 65% of patients with tinnitus can modulate the sound with jaw movements or pressure on craniofacial points — the so-called somatosensory tinnitus.
-Patients with bruxism, teeth grinding, pain when chewing, TMJ clicking, or neck pain associated with tinnitus should be evaluated by a dentist specialized in TMJ dysfunction.
-Treatment of TMJ dysfunction can significantly improve tinnitus in these patients.
+Up to 65% of tinnitus patients can modulate the sound with jaw movements or pressure on craniofacial points — só-called somatosensory tinnitus.
+Patients with bruxism, teeth grinding, pain when chewing, TMJ clicking, or neck pain alongside tinnitus should be evaluated by a dentist specialized in TMJ dysfunction.
+Treating TMJ dysfunction can significantly improve tinnitus in these patients.

-Arterial hypertension, although more frequently associated with pulsatile tinnitus, can also cause continuous bilateral tinnitus through vascular mechanisms and through alterations in cochlear microcirculation.
+Arterial hypertension, though more frequently associated with pulsatile tinnitus, can also cause continuous bilateral tinnitus through vascular mechanisms and alterations in cochlear microcirculation.
 Adequate blood pressure control should always be optimized in hypertensive patients with tinnitus, regardless of other treatments.
-Antihypertensive medications, especially some loop diuretics in high doses and chronic NSAIDs, can paradoxically worsen tinnitus through ototoxicity — review of the medication profile is mandatory in the evaluation.
+Antihypertensive medications — especially some high-dose loop diuretics and chronic NSAIDs — can paradoxically worsen tinnitus through ototoxicity; a medication profile review is mandatory in the evaluation.

 Treatment